Sizzyl/TF2Config/README.md

 Sizzyl's Custom Intro Will not be included here (for the time being), you'll have to add it from the gamebannana download

+I have gotten express permission to include DarHud in this mashup: https://i.imgur.com/EEIjFNQ.png